Find Grad Schools

 Job Outlook for Oral and Maxillofacial Surgeons

-In the United States, there were 6,800 jobs for Oral or Maxillofacial Surgeon in 2016.
+In 2016, there was an estimated number of 6,800 jobs in the United States for Oral or Maxillofacial Surgeon.
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
 There will be an estimated 300 positions for Oral or Maxillofacial Surgeon per year.

 undefined